uspki/policies/certificate-policy.md

 A Certificate issued to a Subordinate CA:

-1. SHALL include the CA/B Forum reserved identifiers to indicate the Subordinate CA's compliance with the CAB Forum Baseline Requirements, and
+1. SHALL include the CA/B Forum reserved identifiers to indicate the Subordinate CA's compliance with the CA/Browser Forum Baseline Requirements, and
 2. SHALL include an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with this Policy

-A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CAB Forum Baseline Requirements are issued and managed in accordance with the CAB Forum Baseline Requirements.
+A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CA/Browser Forum Baseline Requirements are issued and managed in accordance with the CA/Browser Forum Baseline Requirements.
 A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with this Certificate Policy are issued and managed in accordance with this Certificate Policy.

 #### 7.1.6.4 Subscriber Certificates
 A Certificate issued to a Subscriber SHALL contain one policy identifier, defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with this Certificate Policy.
 CAs SHALL also assert one of the CA/B Forum Reserved Policy OIDs in such Certificates.

 Subscriber certificates SHALL contain certificate policy identifier(s) for either domain validated policies or organization validated policies but SHALL NOT assert certificate policy identifiers for both.

-The issuing CA SHALL document in its Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with the CAB Forum Baseline Requirements and this Certificate Policy.
+The issuing CA SHALL document in its Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with the CA/Browser Forum Baseline Requirements and this Certificate Policy.

 ### 7.1.7 Usage of Policy Constraints extension
 Subordinate CAs MAY assert policy constraints in the CA certificates.